The Best Lawn Aerator

-If your soil is soft and fluffy, like in the image shown here, then no, you certainly don’t need to aerate your lawn.
+If your soil is soft and fluffy, like in my image shown here, then no, you certainly don’t need to aerate your lawn.

 - have heavy clay-based soil

-- have left thatch and dead matter on your lawn for years (i.e. never raked or sacrified it)
+- have left thatch and dead matter on your lawn for years (i.e. never raked or scarified it)

 - have a lawn that gets a lot of foot traffic and is very compacted

-If you’re laying a new lawn, you can aerate the soil by turning it over to a depth of 8 inches.
-Also mix in some lawn sand, fertilizer granules and soil enhancer.
+If you’re laying a new lawn, I recommend aerating the soil by turning it over to a depth of 8 inches.
+I’ve also improved the soil by adding in some horticultural sand, fertilizer granules and soil enhancer.

-Do this and you won’t need to aerate again for at least a few years.
+Do this, and I’m confident you won’t need to aerate again for at least a few years.